Discover Brand Kits: Exclaimer's new method for governing your brand across the digital communications that matter most.Find out more

 Consider the audience

 Understanding your relationship with the recipient is essential for choosing the most appropriate email sign-off.
-Consider carefully – is your chosen email ending suitable for your close friend, family member, employee, colleague, customer, boss, etc.?
+Consider carefully – is your chosen email ending suitable for your close friend, family member, employee, colleague, customer, or boss?

 Sign-offs should start with a capital letter.
 In the case of sign-offs composed of two or more words like ‘Kind regards’ or ‘Hope this helps’, only the first word should be capitalized.
 A comma should be placed directly after the sign-off.